DEVOTIONALS

 Unfortunately many people take themselves too serious and have

-forgotten how joy feels.
-Disappointment in others can cause us to
+want it.
+Disappointment in others can cause us to lose our joy (if

-to do everything exactly like we think they should.
+exactly like we think they should.

-What if someone has lied to you or purposefully hurt you?
+What if someone has lied to you. or purposefully hurt you?
 Should

 you allow their actions to steal your joy?
-Sin can also cause us to
+If we do, our lives will be

 lose our joy, if we yield to it.
 Temptation is not a sin, but cultivating